 Best-selling and top-rated among GE’s line of refrigerators is another door-in-door design.
 Marketed as wholly resistant to fingerprints, the 4-door appliance—model number PVD28BYNFS

-Here, features include a hands-free auto-fill water dispenser and an LED light wall.
+Features include a hands-free auto-fill water dispenser and an LED light wall.
 Capacity-wise, the GE Profile-branded PVD28BYNFS offers 27.9 cubic feet of refrigerator space.
 That’s a total of just over two cubic feet shy of the comparable LG appliance’s capacity.
 Much like the LRMVS3006S from LG, there’s in-built internet connectivity.
-Any InstaView-like technology, though, is lacking.
+However, it does lack InstaView-like technology.

 LG vs GE Appliances: Cooking Appliances